 The Symbol 2 Plus D takes a positive new twist on ventilation design.
 There are six fixed open vents on the sides and rear of the helmet to keep you from overheating.
 On top of the helmet, the front vent slide adjuster opens two vents in the front that can be opened or closed to allow air in and keep goggles from fogging up.
 This adjuster also controls the first 12 mini vents on top.
 The rear adjuster operates the rest of the mini vents on top to give several different effective options for venting.
 This level of customizable ventilation is pretty cool and not found in many other products.

 Weight and Bulk

 As with other brands, if you purchase one of Scott's helmets, their goggles pair excellently.
 In general, when you mix goggles and helmets from different brands, there is a chance they won't be compatible.
-However, most of the goggles we tested worked well with the Symbol 2 Plus D. Goggles that were tested with this helmet included Scott, Smith, and Abom.
-The rear goggle strap a durable thick rubber material that is easy to open and secure.
+However, most of the goggles we tested worked well with the Symbol 2 Plus D. Goggles tested with this helmet included Scott, Smith, and Abom.
+The rear goggle strap is a durable thick rubber material that is easy to open and secure.

 — Alex Bogner

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More